 There are a number of factors that must be considered when formulating an effective DUI defense.
 What was the reason for the stop?
 Did the officer have reasonable suspicion?
 Was the driver a victim of racial profiling?
-Was the driver given the O'Connell warning before being subjected to a field sobriety test or any chemical testing?
-Was the breathalyzer properly calibrated or was there any dysfunction with the BAC test?
-Were the driver's rights violated at any time during the tests, during the arrest, or post-arrest?
+Was the driver given the "O'Connell warning" before being subjected to a field sobriety test or any chemical testing?
+Was the Breathalyzer properly calibrated or was there any dysfunction with the BAC test?
+Were the driver's rights violated at any time during the tests, during the arrest or after?

 These are only a few of the questions that a skilled DUI defense attorney must ask.
-At Shaffer & Engle Law Offices, LLC in Harrisburg, Pennsylvania, our attorneys have been providing zealous advocacy to our criminal law clients for over 65 years.
+At Shaffer & Engle Law Offices, LLC, in Harrisburg, Pennsylvania, our attorneys have been providing zealous advocacy for over 65 years.
 We have a strong history of effective courtroom representation.
 Contact us today to discuss your DUI defense with a knowledgeable attorney at our firm.

 Attorney Elisabeth K.H.
 Pasqualini has significant experience fighting DUI charges in Pennsylvania courts.
 Speak to her today and get an experienced defense attorney on your side.

-After performing a thorough investigation of all the facts involved, we will represent you at every stage of the legal process, from the initial bond hearing, to your license revocation hearing, to your trial.
+After performing a thorough investigation of all the facts involved, we will represent you at every stage of the legal process, from the initial bond hearing to your license revocation hearing to your trial.
 We will file motions to reduce or dismiss the charges against you, and attend all court appearances with you or on your behalf.

-Custodial Interrogation and the Hospital Encounter
+Custodial Interrogation at the Hospital

 Such encounters represent the beginning stages of the police investigation.
-It also represents a crucial time for determining whether the motorist (suspect) was in custody for purposes of determining whether Miranda rights are applicable. ( Miranda v.
+It also represents a crucial time for determining whether the suspect was in custody for purposes of determining whether Miranda rights are applicable [Miranda v.
 Arizona, 384 U.S. 436, 86 S.ct 1602, 16 L.Ed.2d 694 (1966)].
-Any statements made by the suspect at this time may be suppressible based upon the nature and circumstances of the situation and whether or not the suspect was properly advised that they have a right to remain silent.
+Any statements made by the suspect at this time may be suppressible based upon the nature and circumstances of the situation and whether or not the suspect was properly advised that he or she has the right to remain silent.

-The requirements for proper release of medical records for judicial, law enforcement, and other purposes provide several areas to attack a subpoena.
+The requirements for proper release of medical records for judicial, law enforcement and other purposes provide several areas to attack a subpoena.
 First, one can establish that the release of protected health information ("PHI") was improper or, second, that subsequent handling of the PHI violated HIPAA.
 For example, HIPAA requirements in 45 C.F.R.
 Section 164.512(f) require that any released PHI records be delivered to a law enforcement officer.
 Additionally, most releases of PHI require that the patient be notified and be permitted to raise objections in a timely manner.

 Our lawyers will look at all aspects of the BAC testing done in your case and evaluate the machines used.
 We will investigate the unique circumstances surrounding your stop and your arrest.

-Trust the attorneys at Shaffer & Engle Law Offices, LLC to provide aggressive representation on your behalf.
+Trust the attorneys at Shaffer & Engle Law Offices, LLC, to provide aggressive representation on your behalf.
 Timing is critical in DUI defense cases.
 Contact us to discuss the charges against you and your options for challenging your DUI.

 Learn more about DUI charges on our Criminal Law Blog.